-There are two ways to clear a corrupted database.
-An easy way, when bliss is still running, and a slightly more involved way when bliss will not start.
+There are three ways to clear a corrupted database.
+Two easier ways, when bliss is still running, and a slightly more involved way when bliss will not start.

 The Clear and rescan button clears the current database and rebuilds it by re-scanning your music files.
 The Clear and rescan button can be found under the rescan button: